data-forge-notebook/pluggable-output-prototype/README.md

 cd pluggable-output-prototype
 ```

-First run the dev server for the child web page (this web page serves the output plugin):
+First run the prod build and server for the child web page (this web page serves the output plugin):

 ```bash
 cd child-page